SyntheticBird45/meta/CHANNELS_CODE_OF_CONDUCT.md

 * Harassing and/or Insulting another member.
 * Doxxing.

-Some of these unacceptable behavior have different severity according to the context and channel.
+Some of these unacceptable behaviors have different severity according to the context and channel.
 Some channels are more lenient or strict than other, and are indicated to members.

-More generally, acting stupidly cover the definition of a bad actor, as defined in the CONTRIBUTING policy of The Monero Project:
+More generally, this list behaviors cover the definition of a bad actor, as defined in the CONTRIBUTING policy of The Monero Project:

 > A bad actor is someone who repeatedly ignores the rules and culture of the project, who is needlessly argumentative or hostile, or who is offensive, and who is unable to self-correct their behavior when asked to do so by others.